whiscard/openmrs-docker/README.md

     Latest released OpenMRS Platform 1.11.x without the reference app (tag: 1.11) Latest released OpenMRS Platform 1.9.x without the reference app (tag: 1.9)

-The `latest` tag will always be the current plat1.11.x_ref2.x image.
+The `latest` tag will always be the image for the last released platform with the last released reference application.

 # How to Use the OpenHMIS Images